Risk Management

 Cyber Insurance for OT: What Underwriters Want to See

-August 15, 20259 min readBy Beacon Security Team
+March 5, 20269 min readBy Beacon Security Team

 The Hardening Market for OT Insurance

-The response was predictable: premiums rose sharply, coverage limits tightened, exclusions multiplied, and the questionnaires that underwriters use to assess risk became dramatically more detailed about operational technology.
-Organizations that were able to purchase broad cyber coverage with minimal OT-specific questions in 2019 now face lengthy supplemental questionnaires asking specific questions about PLC authentication, SCADA network segmentation, OT monitoring capabilities, and incident response planning for industrial environments.
+Colonial Pipeline, the meat processing attacks, and a wave of manufacturing sector ransomware incidents demonstrated to underwriters that OT exposure was significantly larger than their models had assumed.
+The response was predictable and swift: premiums rose sharply, coverage limits tightened, exclusions multiplied, and the questionnaires became dramatically more specific about operational technology.
+Organizations that were able to purchase broad cyber coverage with minimal OT questions in 2019 now face lengthy supplemental applications asking about PLC authentication, SCADA network segmentation, OT monitoring capabilities, and incident response planning for industrial environments.

 How Underwriters Think About OT Risk